dale1213/kitana-related_work/README.md

 ## SEMA-Join
 ### Overview
 - The semantic-aware join algorithm converts the join problem into a optimization problem.
 It aims to maximize the aggregated semantic similarity of the join results.
 This similarity score can be calculated in two ways: row and column.
-- When talking about rows, it calculates the similarity of the rows in the join results.
+- For rows, it calculates the similarity of the rows in the join results.
 $$
 PMI(r_i, s_j ) = \log \frac{p (r_i, s_j )}{p(r_i)p(s_j)}
 $$